arkhometha/Historical-Project-Mod/README.md

 The Historical Project Mod (HPM) is a mod started in 2014 out of the desire to expand on several good mechanics from NNM and PDM, while making the changes I wanted to see to these mods.
 As it shred is NNM/PDM base, overtime, it grew to be much more.
 There are *tons* of stuff, and tons of bugfixes and flavour, and honestly I don't think I could recall it all even if I wanted to.
 Hopefully, some day, I will sit down and write a "main features" section again as the one in Moddb is horribly outdated (and that will probably be based off the wiki in the git explaining the new mechanics).

-You can see some of the stuff that has been done in the past either in **Moddb** https://www.moddb.com/mods/historical-project-mod or in the **pastebin** https://pastebin.com/66gpxbKk
+You can see some of the stuff that has been done in the past either in [Moddb](https://www.moddb.com/mods/historical-project-mod) or in the [pastebin](https://pastebin.com/66gpxbKk).

 *From 2019 onwards I expect to make a full transition to Github, as it's easier to organize everything - Moddb will still be used, but Github should become the main source of information.*

+## Wiki and Minimods
+It's still under construction, but it's slowly getting there.
+The [Wiki](https://github.com/arkhometha/Historical-Project-Mod/wiki) is the place yo go if you are looking for info (disclaimer: info to come at a later date) or minimods (those are included).

 ### Credits